bridge-game-rules-official

 As a more complex card game, Bridge requires deep understanding, logical thinking, memory, and seamless partner coordination.
 At Playiro, we’ve gathered our best tips to give you a strong foundation:

-- Track which suits have been played
+• Track which suits have been played and which remain

-- Always remember your partner’s and opponents’ bids
+• Remember both your partner’s and opponents’ bids

 Overview of the Bridge game rules